 Fans of natural cleaning methods, step right this way.
 You can use store cupboard favorites to make oven racks clean and bright.
 Oh, and you’ll also need the bathtub.

-First, lay an old towel down in the bottom of the tub to protect the surface.
+Jeremy's recommendation is to 'put a towel down first to prevent scratching the tub.'
 Put the oven racks on top of it, then sprinkle them with baking soda.
 Pour on white vinegar, and watch the combo foam.
 When the foaming stops, add hot water to the tub until the racks are fully covered and leave them to soak overnight.

 In the morning you can use a soft cloth or sponge to wipe off any grease and grot.
 Stubborn spots left?
 A toothbrush will help you work round all the bars of each rack.